-- "Association" shall mean the Woodbridge Township Education Association or its designated representatives. - "Association Representative" shall mean the agent of the Association in any work location. - "Board" shall mean the Board of Education of Woodbridge Township or its designated representatives. - 4.
-"Immediate Supervisor" shall mean the administrator of any work location. - 5.
-"School" shall mean any work location. - In Part One of this Agreement, the term "Employee" shall include any member of the bargaining unit as established in Part One, I.A. - The term "Teacher" shall include any member of the bargaining unit for certified personnel as certified by P.E.R.C. on November 15, 1983, except for per diem substitute teachers. - 8.
+- "Association" shall mean the Woodbridge Township Education Association or its designated representatives. - 2.
+"Association Representative" shall mean the agent of the Association in any work location. - "Board" shall mean the Board of Education of Woodbridge Township or its designated representatives. - "Immediate Supervisor" shall mean the administrator of any work location. - "School" shall mean any work location. - In Part One of this Agreement, the term "Employee" shall include any member of the bargaining unit as established in Part One, I.A. - The term "Teacher" shall include any member of the bargaining unit for certified personnel as certified by P.E.R.C. on November 15, 1983, except for per diem substitute teachers. - 8.
 The term "Substitute Teacher" shall include all per diem substitute teachers who have worked in that capacity for at least thirty (30) days during a given school year and express a willingness to accept employment as a substitute teacher in this District for the next succeeding school year. - 9.
-In Part Three of this Agreement, the term "Employee" shall include any member of the bargaining unit for janitorial, transportation and cafeteria employees and safety and attendance counselors as certified by P.E.R.C. on December 11, 1984, except as used in those provisions the application of which is clearly limited.
+In Part Three of this Agreement, the term "Employee" shall include any member of the bargaining unit for janitorial, transportation and cafeteria employees and attendance counselors as certified by P.E.R.C. on December 11, 1984, except as used in those provisions the application of which is clearly limited. - 10.
+In Part Three of this Agreement, the term

-- 10. In Part Three of this Agreement, the term "Twelve-Month Employee" shall include all janitors, food service utility persons, the bus driver group leader, mechanics, mechanic's helpers, twelve-month cafeteria drivers, the attendance counselor, boiler specialists and the District Service Manager. - 11.
-In Part Three of this Agreement, the term "Ten-Month Employee" shall include safety counselors, bus drivers and cafeteria workers. - 12.
-The term "Clerk/Secretary" shall include any member of the bargaining unit for clerks and secretaries as certified by P.E.R.C. on December 6, 1984. - 13.
+- "Twelve-Month Employee" shall include all janitors, food service utility persons, the bus driver group leader, mechanics, mechanic's helpers, twelve-month cafeteria drivers, the attendance counselor, boiler specialists and the District Service Manager. - In Part Three of this Agreement, the term "Ten-Month Employee" shall include bus drivers and cafeteria workers. - 12.
+The term "Clerk/Secretary" shall include any member of the bargaining unit for clerks and secretaries as certified by P.E.R.C. on December 6, 1984, as well as all Administrative Secretaries previously covered by the Agreement between the Board and the Association for the period July 1, 1990 through June 30, 1993. - 13.
 In Part Five of this Agreement, the term "Employee" shall include any member of the bargaining unit for teacher aides and teacher assistants as certified by P.E.R.C. on December 6, 1984, except bus attendants. - 14.
 "Service in Woodbridge" shall mean the total number of years of regular employment for the District in any combination of positions within this bargaining unit or in other contractual positions. - "District" shall mean the Woodbridge Township School District. - The masculine shall include the feminine; the feminine shall include the masculine.